You are here

 Seeing the positive effects the dogs have on patients, clinical leaders and nurses often request pet therapy for patients who are depressed, lonely or just need help relaxing.

-TDI also requires dogs be tested around medical equipment, such as wheelchairs, crutches and walkers.
+These organizations require dogs be tested around medical equipment, such as wheelchairs, crutches and walkers.
 Therapy dogs must be well-behaved around all ages, and able to ignore food or treats lying on the ground.

 Most dogs are owned, trained and handled by community volunteers.
-Ballad Health offers the training for those interested in being involved in the program.

 How to recognize a pet therapy dog